senseigab/senseigab.github.io/_pages/about.md

 ---
 title: About
-subtitle: A brief background about me
+subtitle: Let me tell you about myself.
 description: This page provides a brief information about Gab.
 featured_image: /images/site/square-4.png
 ---